CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

    <br>

-`maximum iterations` can be used to limit the number of iterations, saving CPU time processing consequently.
+:code:`maximum iterations` and :code:`xtol` can be used to limit the number of iterations, saving CPU time processing consequently.
 (An iteration corresponds to a gradient descent attached to all the fit parameters).

 Spectrum fit success or failure (related to reaching a fit convergence criterion before reaching the `maxmimum iterations`) is displayed in green or orange (resp.) in the file selector widget.

 **It is worth noting that performing several successive fits on a spectrum may slightly change the fitted parameters.**

-:code:`Parameters` allows the visualization of parameters values and statistics related to the fitting process.
+:code:`Stats` opens a frame that reports the statistics related to the fitting process.

-The :code:`Parameters` widget can be used to interact with each of the spectra (deleting or labeling peak models, redefining models).
+The :code:`Parameters` widget can be used to interact with each of the spectra (deleting or labeling peak models, redefining models, ...).
 By default, all parameters are considered as free but may be fixed during the fitting using the right-handed selection boxes.

 .. figure::  ../_static/parameters.png